loxxy-dev/ReProx/README.md

 🔁 Automatic deduplication and validation

-🔌 Supports multiple proxy protocols (HTTP, HTTPS, SOCKS4, SOCKS5)
+🔌 Supports multiple proxy protocols (HTTP, SOCKS4, SOCKS5)

 ⚙️ Easy to integrate into your own tools and workflows